Travel to the UK during Covid-19: What you need to know before you go

 What are the restrictions?

 All arrivals must complete a Passenger Locator Form before arriving in the UK.
 Arrivals into the UK who are not coming from a travel corridor country must quarantine for 10 days (reduced from 14 days as of December 11).
-This may be completed at a residential address.
+This may be completed at a residential address, where other members of the household are unaffected.

 A new "test to release" scheme came into force in England on December 15, allowing travelers to take a PCR test after five days' quarantine and then go out into the community on the receipt of a negative result (although they must wait to receive the results before leaving their lodgings).
 Travelers to Wales, Scotland and Northern Ireland cannot take advantage of the scheme and must isolate for 10 days unless coming from a travel corridor country.

+Travelers arriving from the sub-Saharan countries listed above, plus Mauritius and Seychelles, are not eligible for Test to Release.

 Travel between the four countries of the UK is also restricted.
 The Welsh government has prohibited travel to Northern Ireland and high-risk areas of England and Scotland.
-Travel between Scotland's high alert areas and the rest of the UK is prohibited unless travelers have a reasonable excuse.
+Travel between Scotland's high alert areas and the rest of the UK is prohibited unless travelers have a reasonable reason.

 What's the Covid situation?

 The situation in the UK remains poor.
-There have been over 71,000 deaths as of December 30, though it is believed the true number could be higher.
+There have been over 77,000 deaths as of January 7, though it is believed the true number could be higher.

 After an initial UK-wide lockdown in spring, for the second wave, each country has developed its own set of criteria, which are region-specific.
 The UK was the world's first country to begin a vaccination program; it is hoped that this can lessen the burden on the National Health Service.

 However, the announcement of a new variant of Covid-19 right before Christmas means cases in the UK are rising fast, with many hospitals already over capacity.

 What can visitors expect?

+On January 4, England entered its third national lockdown.
+All nonessential shops are closed and schools are largely shut.
+Those in England can only go out for essential reasons, which includes outdoor exercise or visiting a place of worship.
+Restaurants are open for takeaway food.
+You can meet one member of another household outside for exercise, and preformed 'support bubbles' can still meet.

-Visitors to England will find the country divided into four tiers.
-Tier 1 is the lowest and currently only covers one area of the country -- the Isles of Scilly.
+When lockdown ends, visitors to England will find the country divided into four tiers.
+Tier 1 is the lowest.
 This allows for mixing indoors and outdoors of up to six people, sporting events with a capacity of 4,000 and pubs and bars able to trade as normal.

 Tier 2 restrictions only allow for mixing between households outdoors.
-People are not allowed to meet other households in indoor settings, including pubs, which must stop serving alcohol at 10pm and only do so with a 'substantial meal'.
-Retail is open, however and sports events can take place with 2,000 people
+People are not allowed to meet other households in indoor settings, including pubs, which must stop serving alcohol at 10 p.m. and only do so with a "substantial meal."
+Retail is open, however and sports events can take place with 2,000 people.

 Tier 3 measures see pubs, restaurants and bars all closed.
-Mixing between households can only take place in outdoor public settings such as parks and beaches.
+Mixing between households can take place only in outdoor public settings such as parks and beaches.

-Tier 4, the "stay at home" tier, includes London and most of the southeast and east of the country.
+Tier 4, the "stay at home" tier, is right below lockdown.
 You must not leave your home except for essential reasons, such as shopping for food or medicine.
 You may exercise outside, alone, and schools remain open.

-With cases continuing to spiral, there is talk of restrictions being increased.
+Wales is also in lockdown.
+The rules are largely the same as England, but you cannot mix with anyone outside your household.

-Wales is currently under Alert Level 4.
-People must stay at home except for essential reasons, and cannot mix with those outside their household.
+On January 4, most of Scotland moved to "enhanced level 4" regulations -- essentially lockdown.
+People must stay at home except for essential reasons, and travel with other parts of the UK is banned.

-Scotland is also at level 4 (of five).
-It is essentially a stay at home order, with non-essential shops closed.
+Regular level 4 is also essentially a stay at home order, with nonessential shops closed.

+All islands except for Skye, Bute, Arran and Gigha remain in level 3.
+Travel in and out of the area is banned, and restaurants are open until 6 p.m. but must not serve alcohol.

-Northern Ireland is currently not allowing any gatherings, whether inside or outside, between 8pm and 6am.
-Restaurants are open for takeaway and delivery before 8pm.
-Even essential shops must close at 8pm.
+Northern Ireland entered a six-week lockdown on December 26.
+All nonessential shops are closed, and restaurants are open for takeaway and delivery only.
+Off-licenses must close at 8 p.m.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 7.